LiterallyTheOne/deep_learning_4021/docs/source/presentation_1402_08_27.rst

 ------------

-As we saw in **Deep learning with python book**, a simple layout for a deep learning project looks likes the code below:
+As we saw in **Deep learning with python book**, a simple layout for a deep learning project looks like the code below:

 .. code-block:: python